Yoake Station: Layout

-The station consists of a side platform and an island platform serving three tracks on a side hill cutting.
+The station consists of two side platforms serving two tracks on a side hill cutting.
 The station building is a modern structure but built in traditional Japanese style with a tiled roof, tiled entrance portico and verandah at the side.
 It is unstaffed and serves only as a waiting room.
 A flight of steps leads up the side hill cutting to the station building from the access road (National Route 386).
 Access to the island platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) had opened the Kyudai Main Line on 24 December 1928 with a track between Kurume and Chikugo-Yoshii and had extended the line east to Chikugo-Ōishi by 11 July 1931.
 In a further phase of expansion, the track was extended east with Yoake opening as the eastern terminus on 12 March 1932.
 It became a through-station on 3 March 1934 when the track was extended to Hita.
 On 22 August 1937 JGR opened the Hitosan Line from Yoake north to Hōshuyama.
 On 1 April 1960, this track was linked to tracks further north and became part of the Hitahikosan Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.

 In July 2017, torrential rainfall led to the tracks of the Hitahikosan Line from Soeda to Yoake being covered with mud and debris.
 Train services along this sector were cancelled.
-JR Kyushu has not announced a date for the resumption of service apart from stating that the suspension will be for an indefinite period.
+The Hitahikosan Line was replaced by a BRT service in 2023.